 In November 2023 the Executive of the General Council established a Total Compensation Review Task Group to look at compensation practices through lenses of equitableness, adequacy, and sustainability, reporting to the 45th General Council in 2025.

-A reflection on ministry is at its heart a statement about the how the church participates, recognizes, and supports the many ways people take part in God's work of love in the world.
+A reflection on ministry is at its heart a statement about how the church participates, recognizes, and supports the many ways people take part in God's work of love in the world.